Course Outline

 Change Management and Prioritization for Government Projects

-• Handling evolving requirements during development in the public sector
+• Handling evolving requirements during development in public sector projects

-• Prioritization methods (MoSCoW, Kano, cost-value analysis) tailored for government projects
+• Prioritization methods (MoSCoW, Kano, cost-value analysis) for government systems

-• Conducting impact analysis for requirement changes in government systems
+• Impact analysis for requirement changes in government initiatives

 Tools and Best Practices for Real-World Government Projects